Why less coaching can be better

-Having a coach is great, they help motivate you, provide structured practice plus a regular commitment to being on court.
-But there are also plus sides to having some alone time on court.
+Having a coach is great.
+They help motivate you and provide structured practice.
+Plus, booking in with them gives you a regular commitment to being on court.
+But, there are also plus sides to having some alone time.
 The top players in the world have got there with 1000s of hours of independent practice.
 This time on your own helps you get to know yourself.
-It allows deeper analysis of your overall game and personality as a player.
+It allows a deeper analysis of your overall game and personality as a player.

 Take Ownership

-It’s all too easy to be reliant on someone else to tell you what to do.
+It’s all too easy to be reliant on someone else to guide you.
 Why do it if someone else is going to do it for you?
-One of the most frustrating things to hear as a coach when you ask your player how their game is going is, “I’m not sure”.
-Your tennis game is your game and you should be the ultimate expert on it, not the coach.
-Taking some time away from your coach allows you to learn more about yourself and take ownership.
-That way you can feed back more quality information to your coach and get the very best out of the partnership.
+One of the most frustrating things to hear as a coach, when you ask your player how their game is going is, “I’m not sure”.
+This is your tennis game and you should be the ultimate expert on it, not the coach.
+Having some time away from your coach allows you to learn more about yourself and take that ownership.
+You can then feed back more quality information to your coach and get the very best out of the partnership.

 Taking ownership is not so easy if you are struggling to analyze your game.
-Start with simple things like knowing what type of practice you like best.
-What style of player are you?
+Start with simple things like knowing what type of practice you like best and what style of player you are.
 Do you have some favorite drills?
-Most tennis players struggle to answer something as simple as what their strengths and weaknesses are.
-Knowing these things really helps you narrow your focus for improving in both the short and long term.
-Self analysis also helps you improve faster.
-Is your coach having to repeat the same things to you week in week out?
-Sometimes when you have regular training with a coach you just get into a habit of not truly taking on board what the coach is telling you.
-By having time alone you have nobody else to assist so you have to figure it out by yourself.
-This trial by error way of learning is a much faster way of improving.
+Most tennis players struggle even to know what their strengths and weaknesses are.
+By having time alone, you have nobody else to assist, so you have to figure it out by yourself.
+This trial-by-error way of learning is a much faster way of improving.
 This video from tenniswarehouse.com is a great way to get started.
-Once you know what your style of play is you can go forward from there:
+Once you know what your style of play is, you can go forward from there:

 Tennis is a tough sport, both mentally and physically.
-It can demoralizing if you hit a couple of bad matches or practice sessions in a row.
+It can be demoralizing if you hit a couple of bad matches or practice sessions in a row.
 Positive results don’t always mean positive gains.
-We learn more about ourselves from bad days.
-We also gain more from tough practice sessions.
-If you have found the mental fortitude to keep trying and pushing yourself through then reward yourself.
-The natural reward for winning or having a great practice session is the happy feeling that comes with it But we all forget to give ourselves a pat on the back when we really need it.
-We can be our own worst critics.
+We learn more about ourselves from bad days and we also gain more from tough practice sessions.
+If you have found the mental fortitude to keep trying and pushing yourself through, reward yourself.
+We all forget to give ourselves a pat on the back when we really need it.
 Try being your own biggest fan.
 Treat yourself to something that makes you happy.
 It could be as simple as going for a coffee or a nice walk.
 Do something that makes you feel rewarded for all of your hard work.

 In Summary